mui/material-ui/docs/data/joy/components/textarea/textarea.md

 ### Decorators

 Use the `startDecorator` and/or `endDecorator` props to add supporting icons or elements to the textarea.
-It is more common for the textarea to have decorators at the top and the bottom.
+It's usually more common to see textarea components using decorators at the top and bottom.

 {{"demo": "TextareaDecorators.js"}}